michaelcourcy/kasten-s3troubleshooting/readme.md

 ### The default region
 There is always a default region defined for every api call
-- defined by the AWS_DEFAULT_REGION en vars or in the profile credentials
+- defined by the AWS_DEFAULT_REGION env vars or in the profile credentials
 - if not defined by the above then us-west-2 is assumed

 ### the region in the endpoint-url